iliarusskikh/embedded_firmware_project_A/README.md

 ## Hardware
-    * MCU: STM32L072V8.
+    * MCU: STM32L072CBT6 (LQFP48 package, low-power series with internal DAC and multiple I2C peripherals).
-    * Pressure Sensor (MS583730BA01-50): Connected via I2C1.
-Powered from a 3.3V rail.
+    * Pressure Sensor (MS583730BA01-50): Connected via I2C2 (SCL on PB10, SDA on PB11).
+Powered from 3V3 rail, address 0x76.
+Pull-up resistors (2.2kΩ) on SCL and SDA.
+TVS protection (NUP2105LT1G) present.
-    * I2C Slave: Implemented on I2C2 to ensure separation from the sensor's bus.
-Slave address assumed as 0x10 (configurable in code; document if changed).
+    * I2C Slave: Implemented on I2C1 (SCL on PA9, SDA on PA10) to ensure separation from the sensor's bus.
+TVS protection (NUP2105LT1G) present.
+Slave address assumed as 0x10 (configurable in code).
+No pull-up resistors shown on this bus—assuming provided by the external master; if not, add 4.7kΩ externally.
-    * DAC Outputs: Using internal DAC channels.
-Outputs clipped to 0-3.3V range (assuming VREF+ = 3.3V).
+    * DAC Outputs: Using internal DAC channels (DAC1_OUT1 on PA4, DAC1_OUT2 on PA5).
+Outputs clipped to 0-3.3V range (VREF+ = VDDA = 3V3, filtered via ferrite bead FB1).
     * Timer: TIM2 used for 2 ms interrupt triggering (configurable prescaler and period for ~500 Hz).
-    * Power/Voltage Rails: All components on 3.3V rail; no external DACs as per updated assignment.
+No external pins required for internal timing.
+    * Power/Voltage Rails: MCU and sensor on 3V3 rail (derived from 12V input via buck converter TPS561208 in the schematic, but firmware assumes stable 3V3).
+GND common.
+VDDA connected to 3V3 via filter (FB1 120Ω ferrite bead).
+No separate analog reference shown.
+    * Clock: No external oscillator connected (OSC_IN and OSC_OUT floating); using internal HSI (16 MHz).

+    * Assumptions: External DACs (MCP4725) and associated op-amps (OPA192) removed as per assignment—internal DAC outputs used directly without buffering.
+If buffering is needed, outputs would connect to former VOUT points of external DACs.
+I2C slave does not use INTR_MCU signal (not required for assignment; in schematic, it's routed to connector but not tied to an MCU GPIO in the parsed netlist—assumed optional).
+Connector J1 for sensor uses pins: 1 CLK (SCL), 2 SDA, 3 VDD (3V3), 4 GND (decoupling cap C1 100nF).
+If schematic implies different configurations, update board/board_config.h accordingly.

 ## Prerequisites